New release of Screening

 Dow Jones SCO (Sanctions, Control, Ownership)

-We’re expanding our collaboration with Dow Jones to include its SCO (Sanctions, Control, and Ownership) data in our sanctions screening offering.
-The SCO data can help bring clarity to complex ownership networks.
+We’re expanding our partnership with Dow Jones to include its SCO (Sanctions, Control, and Ownership) data in our sanctions screening offering.
+The SCO data can help bring clarity to complex ownership networks for sanctioned companies.

 This list covers companies owned or controlled by individuals or entities under sanctions by: